xrdocs/device-lifecycle/_blogs/2018-05-08-cable-management-with-ztp.md

 I included the Digital Optical Monitoring (DOM) parameters collected from the "show controller" command.
 Not all transceivers supports the DOM feature but if supported, it provides a good overview of the quality of the signal received on all the transceiver lanes.
 It also allows you to monitor the temperature and voltage reported by the transceiver.
 Once all the values for the nodes and edges are poulated , we save the JSON file on the local disk.

 ## Exporting the graph
 I wanted to export the JSON graph file directly from the device to an apache web server using HTTP POST, Apache supports PUT and POST if you allow these metodods in the configuration of the virtual server but you still need a way to process the request.
 I create a simple PHP handler for this purpose.
-The PHP script simply copy the file to a specified direactory and use the name provided in the HTTP POST form "file_contents".
+The PHP script simply copy the file to a specified directory and use the name provided in the HTTP POST form "file_contents".
 It return the status of the operation in JSON format for easier processing by the script.

 ```
 <?php
 $uploaddir = realpath('./datasources') . '/';
 $uploadfile = $uploaddir . basename($_FILES['file_contents']['name']);
 	if (move_uploaded_file($_FILES['file_contents']['tmp_name'], $uploadfile)) {
 		$data = array("status"=>"success","output"=>$_FILES);
         echo json_encode($data);